 - Items of a personal nature (phone calls, souvenirs, spa services, etc)

 - Travel insurance (recommended)

-Our luxury accommodations span the gamut from our eco-boutique uber glamping accommodations in the Sacred Valley to the Belmond at the gates of Machu Picchu.
+On this Peru yoga retreat adventure, our luxury accommodations span the gamut from our eco-boutique uber glamping accommodations in the Sacred Valley to the Belmond at the gates of Machu Picchu.
 Each location embraces the vibe of its surroundings while delivering ‘new Andean’ flavors and old-world style.
 Revel in locations that consciously meld with their surroundings while elevating your experience.

 Each of our amazing Peru yoga retreat adventure itineraries will be unique, with slight changes based on local holidays and/or events.
 Below is a sample of what can be expected as you explore this amazing country with The Travel Yogi:

 - Arrive in Cusco for the start of your Peru yoga adventure